holistudio/DumbestMuZero/DEVLOG.md

 G^k = \gamma^{l-k}{v^l} + \sum_{\tau=0}^{l-1-k}{\gamma r_{k+1+\tau}}
 $$

-To the RL PhDs this is trivial because they probably know the discounted reward formulas from Sutton and Barto off the top of their heads, but for a dumb person like me, I though $\gamma^{l-k}{v^l}$ was *inside* the summation term...as a constant...accruing over and over each node...
+To the RL PhDs, this is trivial because they probably know the discounted reward formulas from Sutton and Barto off the top of their heads, but for a dumb person like me, I thought $\gamma^{l-k}{v^l}$ was *inside* the summation term...as a constant...accruing over and over each node...

-Yes, in hindsight this is really dumb but hey lesson learned!
+Yes, in hindsight this is really dumb, but hey lesson learned!
 My nicer equation version clearly shows that you start by initializing $G$ with the value $v$ computed by the prediction function $f_\theta$ before going into the backup for-loop.

 More importantly, I wrote an inner for loop to represent this summation performed at node $k$ but actually, there's no need for an inner for loop.
 As you traverse the nodes in reverse order, you can use the previously computed discounted reward $G^{k+1}$ in your current computation of $G^{k}$. i.e.: